2-week adventure in Botswana: My wildlife and camping adventure Itinerary

 Our makeshift toilet

-After lunch, when we sat around the campfire, we noticed the horizon getting filled with lightning bolts—one after the other.
+After lunch, when we sat around the campfire, we noticed the horizon filled with lightning bolts—one after the other.
 I don’t think I ever saw so many lightning bolts.
 This was probably the most memorable night of my stay in Botswana.

 Makgadigadik Saltpans thunderstorm